iterative/dvc.org/static/docs/use-cases/data-registry.md

 For illustration purposes, our own
 [dataset registry](https://github.com/iterative/dataset-registry) contains a poorly handled dataset, in the `tutorial/ver` directory.
-It contains 2 [DVC-files](/doc/user-guide/dvc-file-format) that track a couple of ZIP files (problem #1).
+It contains 2 [DVC-files](/doc/user-guide/dvc-file-format) that track a couple of compressed ZIP files (problem #1).
 Each archive, when extracted, contains the same directory structure, but with complementary files, that together form a single dataset (problem #2) of 2000 images of cats and dogs.

 > As mentioned in the introduction, these ZIP files are used as-is for
 > simplicity in our [Versioning Tutorial](/doc/tutorials/versioning).